lhwostow001/datasciencecoursera/README.md

 In section 4, the activity codes are replaced with the text descriptions for each activity.

-In section 5, a tidy data set is created that contains the average of each variable for each activity.
+In section 5, a tidy data set is created that contains the average of each variable for each subject and each activity.